 Meatballs on TV

-Before I share a fun, shall we say oversized and stuffed version, of this recipe in my hands-on cooking class at Proffitt Family Cattle Company, I’m going to share the original Cheerwine version on TV.
-Tune in Wednesday morning March 13 as I make a cooking appearance on Charlotte Today.
-I’ll be on sometime between 11 am and noon on Charlotte’s local NBC affiliate, WCNC.
+Before I share a fun, shall we say oversized and stuffed version, of this recipe in my hands-on cooking class at Proffitt Family Cattle Company, I shared the original Cheerwine version of this recipe on a televised cooking segment on Charlotte Today on Wednesday morning March 13.

 Now, here’s the recipe you’ve been waiting for…